puglisij/mario/README.md

 Optional json file.
 *NOTE:* One json file is expected per **IMAGE** process.
 If there are multiple images needed for a process
-    (such as when 'package' is defined) than any data needed for these should be listed in the single json file, such as in an array of objects.
+    (such as when 'inputImages' is defined) than any data needed for these should be listed within this single json file, such as extra properties on the objects within the 'inputImages' array.

 Contains data needed for a pipeline in order for a particular IMAGE to be processed.
-***type*** - (optional) the type indicating the pipeline(s) that will process the IMAGE. **This must match a pipeline type.**
-***image*** - (optional) a path to the Working Image used in the pipeline.
-Generally opened at the very start.
-***package*** - (optional) a path to the Package folder containing other images used by the pipeline.
+***inputImagePath*** - (optional) a path to either:
+    1. A file (when only one input file/image is needed)
+    2. A directory (when multiple input files/images are needed)
+***inputImages*** - (optional) an array of objects where each object has an 'image' property indicating the path to the input image, relative to the 'inputImagePath'.
+Other properties may be added to these objects as required by a particular pipeline.
-*NOTE:* As a convention, any other paths in the json data will be expected to be relative to the **package** path
+*NOTE:* As a convention, any paths in the json are expected to be relative to the **inputImagePath** path

 All other data will be made available on the IMAGE instance on the photoshop jsx side.
-Or said another way, Mario ALWAYS looks for the 'type', 'image', and 'package' properties.
-All other properties in the json are only used by JSX actions.
+Technically, the only **required** field is the 'inputImagePath', whereas all other properties may be required/used by JSX actions within a particular pipeline. (e.g. 'inputImages' is used by the openEachImage.jsx action)

 ### Input Methods